 3. Unlicensed Contractor Cannot Assert a Valid Lien under Louisiana’s Private Works Act.

 The trial court concluded that RML’s failure to file a notice of contract in the mortgage records was “fatal” to RML’s lien rights under the PWA.
 The court also concluded that the liens were extinguished under La.
 R.S.
-9:423(A)(2) because RML failed to file a lawsuit to enforce the liens within one year of their filing.
-On appeal, RML argued it was a subcontractor, not a contractor, hired only to perform “dirt work”; therefore, RML was not required to file a notice of contract and its liens were valid.
-The First Circuit Court of Appeal held it was not necessary to determine if RML was a general contractor or a subcontractor or whether the liens were extinguished due to a failure to timely file a lawsuit to enforce the liens.
-Even if the trial court erred in making those determinations, the First Circuit concluded that RML’s liens were nevertheless fatally defective because RML was not a licensed contractor in Louisiana.
+9:4823(A)(2) because RML failed to file a lawsuit to enforce the liens within one year of their filing.
+On appeal, RML argued it was a subcontractor, not a contractor, under the PWA that was hired merely to perform “dirt work”; therefore, RML was not required to file a notice of contract and its liens were valid.
+The First Circuit Court of Appeal held it was not necessary to determine if RML was a general contractor or a subcontractor under the PWA or whether the liens were extinguished due to a failure to timely file a lawsuit to enforce the liens.
+Even if the trial court erred in making those determinations, the First Circuit concluded RML’s liens were nevertheless fatally defective because RML was not a licensed contractor in Louisiana.